Cellphone Use & Car Accidents

 New cellphone regulations are intended to reduce the number of car accidents caused by this particular form of distraction.
 However, studies have shown that these types of laws are only effective for a short period of time.
 When you or a loved one suffer injury from a driver using a cellphone, you need a Chicago auto accident attorney on your side.

-At Harvey L. Walner & Associates our auto accident attorneys are committed to helping victims of distracted drivers.
+At Harvey L. Walner & Associates our Chicago personal injury lawyers are committed to helping victims of distracted drivers.
 We welcome an opportunity to meet with you free of charge to discuss your case and help you better understand your rights.

 If you have been injured by a driver who was using a cellphone, please contact Harvey L. Walner & Associates or call 312-800-0000 today to schedule a free consultation with one of our Chicago auto accident attorneys.